-The fundamental foundation of your new and improved oral health habit is your daily program:
+The foundation of your new and improved oral health habit is your daily game plan.

 What you need:

 We’re going to be real with you: your mouth is home to billions of bacteria.
 This might sound gross, but for the most part, these organisms are not harmful.
 In fact, many play an important role in maintaining a healthy mouth and aiding in digestion.